-Wolfestone Holdings acts as a data controller for personal data you provide to us as a prospective employer.
+Wolfestone Holdings (comprising Wolfestone Translation, Robertson Languages International and Voicebox) acts as a data controller for personal data you provide to us as a prospective employer.
 The data we collect includes: name, email address, qualifications and work experience, contact telephone number, postcode, and some special categories of data for equality and diversity monitoring.

 Why we need your data

-We need to know this basic personal data for the purposes of processing your application as part of a pre-contractual agreement.
+We need to know this basic personal data for the purposes of processing your application on the grounds of legitimate interest.

 You are not obliged to provide us with equality and diversity monitoring data, and any data you do provide is strictly anonymous.